Rivka-Rismani/WeatherProject/README.md

 # WeatherProject
+Hi,

-There are two possibilities of running the database:
+There are two possible work in front of data:

-1 Run the file located inside the sql folder
+Run the script in the SQL folder to create a db , and change the connectionString in an Appsetings.json file.
+Work with moc data -

-2 Go to the Startup file inside the c # folder and download the MocFavoriteCitiesService comment and put the FavoriteCitiesService in the comment
+In the Startup file inside the C # folder,

+Put in note the : Services.Addtransient <Ifavorecitiesservice, Favorecitiesservice> ();

+And the comment from comment the Services.Addtransient <ifvorecitiesservice, mocfavorecitiesservice> ();

-* Do not forget to do npm i.
+Do not forget to do npm i.

-* And modify the ConnectionStrings in the appsetings file

-Thanks
+Thanks.

+בברכה,